oguerrer/oguerrer.github.io/ppi/index.md

 However, it is highly advisable to also provide the time series of the indicators (so that PPI can match their empirical volatility) and a network of interdependencies between the indicators (which can be obtained via qualitative or quantitative methods).
 Other types of data that can significantly improve the quality of the inferences are SDG-fiscal linked data and information on fiscal rigidities.
 Due to its high flexibility, PPI will be able to incorporate bigger and better data as it become available in the future.
-The diagram below illustrates the data that, at this stage of development, PPI can exploit.
+The diagram below illustrates the data that PPI can exploit today.

 <center><img class="aligncenter wp-image-254" src="/images/ppi/pyramid.jpg" align="center" width="60%"></center>